Health and Medical Insurance Differences: HMO, PPO, POS, EPO

 Cost Comparison of the Various HMO, PPO, POS, EPO Health Care Plans

 The plans with the greatest flexibility would likely be the more costly due to the absence of pre-negotiated network member agreements.
-Although plans vary but the number of members, the insurance company and other specific conditions, the HMO would normally be the least expensive of the managed care options, with the PPO being middle of the road, and the POS possibly being more expensive than the HMO, as it provides the greater flexibility.
+Although plans vary the HMO would normally be the least expensive of the managed care options, with the PPO being middle of the road, and the POS possibly being more expensive than the HMO, as it provides the greatest flexibility.
 Remember that in any case, especially with the EPO if you get the services outside of the network or member hospitals, you could pay the costs entirely out of pocket.

 You should always call your plan before seeing a non-network member healthcare provider to make sure you aren't going to have your health insurance claim denied, or paying too much out of pocket.